taboca/startup/pages/bootstrap-networks/content.md

-This is a draft article was inspired after a note on the [mobile web](http://lilly.tumblr.com/post/38236111289/the-mobile-web) from John Lilly.
-John was a CEO of Mozilla and today works at a investment firm in the Silicon Valley.
-We also know that Mozilla is going towards keeping an 'app market' while Mozilla claims that it's approach is the Web.
-But the web part that John and others are looking is another web — that scaling and networked web.
+This article was inspired from [mobile web](http://lilly.tumblr.com/post/38236111289/the-mobile-web) — a post from John Lilly, the former CEO of Mozilla.
+It's also known that Mozilla is going towards an mobile app market with a claim that Firefox OS is more like the web.
+But the web part that John and others are looking is another web.

 ## Looking for a network